Nuclear Medicine Technologist

 Nuclear Medicine Technology can be right for you if:

-• You are Attracted to Competitive Salaries: Nuc Med Techs are typically well-compensated for the essential work they perform.
+You are Attracted to Competitive Salaries: Nuc Med Techs are typically well-compensated for the essential work they perform.
 Salaries have been on the rise in this area of imaging.
-According to the Bureau of Labor Statistics, the average income for a Nuc Med Tech in the major metropolitan area of Los Angeles in 2021, is over $100,000/year.
+According to the Bureau of Labor Statistics, the average income for a Nuc Med Tech in the major metropolitan area of Los Angeles in 2023, is well over $130,000/year.
 This means that if you remain in the field long enough to earn a reputation as a well-qualified and knowledgable technologist, your potential earnings can be in that range.

-• You like Advancement: Overtime Nuc Med Techs also pursue additional certifications to further their careers in CT, Mammography, Radiologic Technology or MRI.
+You like Advancement: Overtime Nuc Med Techs also pursue additional certifications to further their careers in CT, Radiologic Technology or MRI.

 ♦ ♦ ♦